SmartIntellect

 / 02

-Logical grouping to improve readability
+Logical grouping to improve readability for operators

 Rules within the same category will be connected using 'and,' with a nested card design to ensure readability.